Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/correlation.md

 $$

 <div style="text-align: justify">
-<p> For instances, with the matrix $A$ containing observations of 3 variables,
+<p> For instance, with the matrix $A$ containing observations of 3 variables,
 we can see by eye that the first column increases row by row, and so does the 2nd column.
 These two variables are positively correlated.
 The third column
 <i>decreases</i> as we descend the rows, although not as linearly.
 This column